Hunedoara County: Economy

 Hunedoara County was one of the most industrialised areas during the communist period, and was very negatively affected when the industry collapsed after the fall of the communist regime.

 The industry in the Hunedoara county is linked with the mining activity in the region.
 In the mountains, from ancient times, metals and coal have been exploited.

-Nowadays, there is one large industrial complex at Hunedoara owned by Mittal Steel.
-Also energy related enterprises are located in the county - one of the biggest thermoelectric plant is located at Mintia.
+Energy-related enterprises are located in the county - one of the biggest thermoelectric plant is located at Mintia.

 The Jiu Valley, located in the south of the country, has been a major mining area throughout the second half of the 19th century and the 20th century, but many mines were closed down in the years following the collapse of the communist regime.